Life Alert Review Summary

 Their dispatchers are trained to stay on the phone with users until help arrives, or when the emergency is over.
 This is a good practice because the dispatcher is following through to make sure that help arrives.
 At the same time, they can also provide assurance to the senior to let them know that they are not alone.
 Someone knows that they are hurt and will get them the help they need.

-In case of power failures, Life Alert offers a battery backup of up to 48 hours.
+In case of power failures, Life Alert offers a battery backup of up to 72 hours on their standard in-home console unit.
 This allows the system to continue functioning until power is restored.

 Carbon Monoxide, Fire/Smoke Monitoring